 All systems are protected by network-switch level and host-level packet filters permitting traffic to only intended ports.
-Management access to these systems is limited to such network endpoints that are minimal necessary for DCA Administrators to access the system, and will not be possible from outside Nikhef without further network authentication steps.
+Management access to these systems is limited to such network endpoints that are minimal necessary for DCA AdministratorsOperators to access the system, and will not be possible from outside Nikhefthe operating partner location without further network authentication steps.